zhf3564859793/RLPolyG/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is the code for De Novo Design of Polymers with Specified Properties Using Reinforcement Learning.
+This is the code for **De Novo Design of Polymers with Specified Properties Using Reinforcement Learning**.

 ### Prerequisites